 But it’s all cyclical, as a man who sounded too wise to ever set foot in a casino, told me on the boardwalk.
 And investors spotted an opportunity, what with the Supreme Court lifting its ban on sport betting and the native American tribe behind the Hard Rock brand seeing a chance to inject some fun back into the city that after all gave us the first Monopoly board, and with the saturation problem having been fixed during that last visit of mine.

-“Its on the up and long may it last,” said Nancy, above the squall of a band that was soundchecking band and which had clearly got the Hard Rock memo about noise levels.
+“Its on the up and long may it last,” said Nancy, above the squall of a soundchecking band that had clearly got the Hard Rock memo about over-the-top noise levels.

 I ordered the “local legendary”, apparently a Hard Rock thing that is supposed to reflect its environs.
 This one came stacked with peppers, spicy provolone, a fried egg and something called “pork roll”.
 Nancy couldn’t explain it other than to say “very Jersey”.